Document

 Latest Update

 RBI has announced a new rule applicable to unclaimed, matured FD accounts.
-That is the funds in an unclaimed, matured FD account will attract an interest rate as applicable to the savings account or the contracted rate of the matured FD, whichever is lower.
+The funds in an unclaimed, matured FD account will attract an interest rate as applicable to the savings account or the contracted rate of the matured FD, whichever is lower.

 What is a Fixed Deposit (FD) Account?

-Fixed deposit accounts are an investment instrument offered by banks and other financial institutions.
-Under this account, investors would deposit a lump sum over a period.
-In return, they would get a fixed rate of interest throughout the investment tenure.
+Fixed deposit accounts are investment instruments offered by banks and other financial institutions.
+Under this account, investors deposit a lump sum over a period.
+In return, they receive a fixed rate of interest throughout the investment tenure.

 The rate of interest provided on FDs is much higher than that of a regular savings bank account.
-Once the tenure of the deposit ends, investors can withdraw their investment.
+Once the deposit tenure ends, investors can withdraw their investment.
 On the other hand, they have a choice of reinvesting their money for another term.

-All scheduled commercial banks and some NBFCs and HFCs in India offer fixed deposit accounts.
-If you are to invest in FDs provided by an NBFC or HFC, then check the ratings of the financial institution provided by agencies, such as CRISIL.
-This is to make sure that your money is safe.
+All scheduled commercial banks, some Non-Banking Financial Companies (NBFCs), and Housing Finance Companies (HFCs) in India offer fixed deposit accounts.
+If you are investing in FDs provided by an NBFC or HFC, it is recommended to check the ratings of the financial institution provided by agencies such as CRISIL for ensuring the safety of your money.

-Private sector banks and other financial institutions may offer a slightly higher rate of interest than the public sector banks.
+Private-sector banks and other financial institutions may offer a slightly higher rate of interest than public-sector banks.

 Types of FDs Available